This tutorial covers:

 }

 directory.
-After defining the constructs, grant the appropriate IAM permissions to the Lambda function.
+After defining the constructs, you can grant appropriate IAM permissions to the Lambda function.

-AWS S3 bucket names are unique across all AWS accounts so you will need to provide a unique name for your bucket.
+Note: AWS S3 bucket names are unique across all AWS accounts so you will need to provide a unique name for your bucket.
+TABLE_NAME

 variables and they would be available for use in the AWS Lambda handler.

-Before defining any more constructs, you need to define in the stack:
+Before working on more constructs, here’s what you need to define in the stack:

-- CDK Construct to define the authorization Lambda.
+- A CDK construct to define the authorization Lambda

 TokenAuthorizer

-construct that uses the authorization Lambda as its handler. - API Gateway
+construct that uses the authorization Lambda as its handler. - An API Gateway

 RestApi